hardisj/erinsaudiocorner/content/english/loudspeakers/Monoprice_DT3.md

 <br>
 <br>

-# Support / Contribute
+# Support the Cause!

-If you like what you see here and want to help me keep it going, please consider donating via the PayPal Contribute button located below.
-Donations help me pay for new items to test, hardware, miscellaneous items and costs of the site's server space and bandwidth.
+If you like what you see here and want to help support the cause you might be interested in joining my Patreon, [here](https://www.patreon.com/erinsaudiocorner).
+You can also contribute via PayPal (the big yellow button below).

+Your support helps me pay for new items to test, hardware, miscellaneous items and costs of the site's server space and bandwidth.
 All of which I otherwise pay out of pocket.
-So, if you can help chip in a few bucks, know that it is very much appreciated.
+So, if you can help chip in a few bucks, know that it is *very much* appreciated.

 Alternatively, if you are interested in buying this speaker while helping me earn a small commission, please consider using [my affiliate link](https://www.tkqlhce.com/click-7732025-11552490?url=https%3A%2F%2Fwww.monoprice.com%2Fproduct%3Fp_id%3D36571).